Adler-Targino/MyCrypt/README.md

 ---

 # What's next?
 MyCrypt is a hobby project, so new functionalities might take some time to come.
 But there are a few things already on radar for the next versions, such as:
 - [X] Importing/Exporting Keys as files
 - [X] File validation on decryption.
 - [ ] File Compression.
 - [ ] New encryption Algorithms
 - [ ] Asymmetric encryption

+## When an official release is coming?
+Once the project has all the initial ideas implemented.
+(Encryption, Validation, Compression).
+And a proper testing flux is added, it won't take long to release.
+I just want to make sure everything is working as intended before making an official release.

+## And finally...
+If you've come so far as reading this, thank you for your time!

 Feel free to share or contribute with this repo, just try to keep it simple.

-If you've come so far as reading this, thank you for your time!